More about Azure database

 - How to Back Up SQL Server to Azure

 Azure SQL Database is a managed version of the widely used Microsoft SQL Server database.
-Azure provides a variety of options for running SQL Server in the cloud, from a standalone database deployed to an Azure VM, to an elastic pool of databases with automatic scalability, to a managed instance with infrastructure fully managed by Azure.
+There are a variety of Azure database options for running SQL Server in the cloud, from a standalone database deployed to an Azure VM, to an elastic pool of databases with automatic scalability, to a managed instance with infrastructure fully managed by Azure.

 In this post, we’ll shed light on Azure SQL Server’s deployment options and provide practical advice on how to set up and use it in an enterprise environment.
 In addition, we’ll show how NetApp Cloud Volumes ONTAP can help optimize and manage storage for Azure databases.